Congressional Quarterly: 21st century

 In 2005, CQ's flagship publication, the Weekly Report, was relaunched as CQ Weekly with a wider focus, including "government, commerce, and politics."
+CQ Weekly is now branded CQ Magazine.
 A daily publication, CQ Today, also is available every day when Congress is in session.
 CQ Todays main print competition is Atlantic Media's CongressDaily.

 In May 2008, CQ Press was purchased by SAGE Publishing.
 Although it retains the name "CQ Press" (a trademark of Congressional Quarterly), CQ Press is no longer an affiliate of Congressional Quarterly.

 Until 2009, CQ was owned by the Times Publishing Company of St. Petersburg, Florida, publisher of the Tampa Bay Times and other publications.
 The Times Publishing Company is, in turn, owned by the Poynter Institute, a school for journalists founded by Nelson Poynter.
 The Economist Group acquired CQ in 2009 and combined it with Roll Call; the terms of the deal were not disclosed.

 In July 2018, a deal was announced for CQ Roll Call to be acquired by FiscalNote.